Table of Contents

 After unpacking the box from the black adhesive film, you discover the typical Prusa box, which is provided with its own patterns, inscriptions and graphics.
-That makes a difference.
-Next we unpack the components and place them next to each other.
+Also very nicely done!
+We then unpack the components and place them next to each other.

 When we take the components out of the packaging from top to bottom, we first place the following parts on the table:

 - PLA filament samples

 - USB stick for saving G-Code for the 3D models or for uploading new firmware to the 3D printer

 - Fastening elements (screws, nuts) with a cheatsheet (to check the size of the elements)